The Hills (TV series): Overview and casting

-The Hills chronicles the lives of several young men and women living in Los Angeles, California.
+The Hills chronicles the lives of several young women and men living in Los Angeles, California.
 Every installment commences with a voice-over narrative from series leads Lauren Conrad (seasons 1–5) or Kristin Cavallari (seasons 5–6), foreshadowing the theme of the episode.
 Each season concludes with a finale, typically involving a major event such as a progressing relationship or a personnel departure.
 Most installments revolve around the women's everyday lives, with the intention of balancing coverage of their personal and professional endeavors.

 Throughout its run, the series was led by three (season 5) and four (seasons 1–4, 6) primary cast members, who were credited by their first names.
 Its original main cast members were Conrad, Heidi Montag, Audrina Patridge, and Whitney Port.
 Upon the conclusion of the fourth season, Port moved to New York City after receiving employment with Diane von Fürstenberg and was commissioned to star in the spin-off The City.

 During this time, Conrad wished to leave the series to pursue other career opportunities, though she filmed ten episodes in the following season to close her storylines.
 After departing halfway through the fifth season, she was replaced by Cavallari, a fellow former Laguna Beach: The Real Orange County cast member.
 The sixth and final season saw Conrad's friends Lo Bosworth and Stephanie Pratt, who were respectively featured as supporting roles since the second and third seasons, become primary cast members.
 Halfway through the season, Montag left the series after the cast looked to disassociate themselves from her uncharacteristic antics.

 The aforementioned women's storylines were largely developed by a number of supporting cast members.
 Spencer Pratt, originally credited as "Heidi's boyfriend" and later "Heidi's husband", was added in the second season.
 Also that season, Brody Jenner was introduced as "Spencer's friend".
 After establishing a friendship with Conrad, he became known as "Lauren's friend".
 Jenner was later credited as "Kristin's ex-boyfriend" when Cavallari assumed Conrad's position in the fifth season.

 In the third season, Frankie Delgado was established as "Brody's friend".
 His title was adjusted as "Lauren's friend" the following season, and was eventually reverted to "Brody's friend" during the fifth season.
 Since the third season, Justin-Bobby was recognized as "Audrina's ex", "Audrina's boyfriend", or "Audrina's ex-boyfriend" Holly Montag, credited as "Heidi's sister", was added to the series in the fourth season.

 In the fifth season, Stacie Hall was introduced to the series as "bartender" when working at The Dime, and later became "the bartender" after the conflict between herself, Montag, and Pratt came to fruition.
 After the conflict settled, Hall remained on the series as "Kristin's friend".